MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydefinfo-structure.md

 *m_nType*<br/>
 A value that indicates the operational type of a querydef object.
 The value can be one of the following:

-- `dbQSelect` Select — the query selects records.
+- `dbQSelect` Select: the query selects records.

-- `dbQAction` Action — the query moves or changes data but does not return records.
+- `dbQAction` Action: the query moves or changes data but doesn't return records.

-- `dbQCrosstab` Crosstab — the query returns data in a spreadsheet-like format.
+- `dbQCrosstab` Crosstab: the query returns data in a spreadsheet-like format.

-- `dbQDelete` Delete — the query deletes a set of specified rows.
+- `dbQDelete` Delete: the query deletes a set of specified rows.

-- `dbQUpdate` Update — the query changes a set of records.
+- `dbQUpdate` Update: the query changes a set of records.

-- `dbQAppend` Append — the query adds new records to the end of a table or query.
+- `dbQAppend` Append: the query adds new records to the end of a table or query.

-- `dbQMakeTable` Make-table — the query creates a new table from a recordset.
+- `dbQMakeTable` Make-table: the query creates a new table from a recordset.

-- `dbQDDL` Data-definition — the query affects the structure of tables or their parts.
+- `dbQDDL` Data-definition: the query affects the structure of tables or their parts.

-- `dbQSQLPassThrough` Pass-through — the SQL statement is passed directly to the database backend, without intermediate processing.
+- `dbQSQLPassThrough` Pass-through: the SQL statement is passed directly to the database backend, without intermediate processing.

-- `dbQSetOperation` Union — the query creates a snapshot-type recordset object containing data from all specified records in two or more tables with any duplicate records removed.
+- `dbQSetOperation` Union: the query creates a snapshot-type recordset object containing data from all specified records in two or more tables with any duplicate records removed.
 To include the duplicates, add the keyword **ALL** in the querydef's SQL statement.

-- `dbQSPTBulk` Used with `dbQSQLPassThrough` to specify a query that does not return records.
+- `dbQSPTBulk` Used with `dbQSQLPassThrough` to specify a query that doesn't return records.

 > [!NOTE]
 > To create a SQL pass-through query, you do not set the `dbQSQLPassThrough` constant.
-This is set automatically by the Microsoft Jet database engine when you create a querydef object and set the Connect property.
+This is set automatically by the Microsoft Jet database engine when you create a querydef object and set the `Connect` property.

 For more information, see the topic "Type Property" in DAO Help.